57 % Higher Conversion – Successful Usage of Personalized Product Descriptions

-Using the e-commerce suite of AX Semantics, Metav Werkzeuge successfully targeted customers in their individual context based on their different customer journey motivations.
+Using Personalized Commerce of AX Semantics, Metav Werkzeuge successfully targeted customers in their individual context based on their different customer journey motivations.
 Metav can closely observe via a dashboard, how the interaction with the product description behaves and optimize it, if necessary.

 The software distinguishes between 5 customer typologies, each at a different point in the customer journey and thus with different intentions:

 The 5 Types in the Customer Journey